Pipiwai Trail & Waimoku Falls Travel Guide

 Difficulty: This hike gets extremely muddy due to the rain and Palikea Stream and requires four-miles of hiking round-trip.
-There’s also an 800-foot elevation change, so we rate this hike is rated as moderate.
+There’s also an 800-foot elevation change, so we rate this hike as moderate.

 How to get to Pipiwai Trail via Hana Highway?